harness/developer-hub/docs/continuous-integration/ci-technical-reference/cache-steps/restore-cache-from-gcs-settings.md

 ## Name

 Enter a name summarizing the step's purpose.
-Harness automatically assigns an **Id** ([Entity Identifier Reference](../../platform/20_References/entity-identifier-reference.md)) based on the **Name**.
+Harness automatically assigns an **Id** ([Entity Identifier Reference](../../../platform/20_References/entity-identifier-reference.md)) based on the **Name**.
 You can change the **Id**.

 ## GCP Connector

-The Harness connector for the GCP account where you saved the cache.
+The Harness connector for the GCP account where the cache is saved.

 This step supports GCP connectors that use access key authentication.
 It does not support GCP connectors that inherit delegate credentials.

 ## Bucket

-GCS bucket name where you saved the cache.
+The name of the GCS bucket containing the target cache.

 ## Key